fedepujol/nvim/README.md

 - [Paq-nvim](https://github.com/savq/paq-nvim) (minimal package manager for neovim written in Lua).
 - A Patched Font (Pick your font of choice from the [nerdFont](https://github.com/ryanoasis/nerd-fonts) guys)

+- If you're a Windows user, you may want to download [windows terminal](https://github.com/Microsoft/Terminal) to be able to see the icons.
 ### Installation
 Currently there is not a custom installation script (for now).
 To use this config, clone the repo: